Fun and easy birthday parties, family reunions, group dates,

 *spaceedventures.org is not an entity of the Christa McAuliffe Space Center or Alpine School District.

 FREQUENTLY ASKED QUESTIONS

 YES!
-We have been offering some of the most memorable birthday parties for over 29 years.
+We have been offering some of the most memorable birthday parties for over 30 years.
 Unfortunately we don’t have the ability to host cake, ice cream, and presents.
-Though there are some nice picnic tables at the North end of the building many groups use.

 We have no upper age limit for our group missions and we frequently cater to our more seasoned fans.
 High school dance groups, surprises for your sci-fi significant other, business training & team building, or just about whatever other excuse you can come up with as an adult works for us.
 You aren’t the only adult who has wanted to come.

 Our simulators offer a heart pounding and exciting experience that has often been overwhelming for younger patrons.
 The controls for the simulator are also too complex for them to grasp in the limited time they have to learn them.
 We want all who participate to get the full experience and make sure you are getting your money’s worth.
 Please be responsible and do not bring anyone under 10!
 You may be turned away without a refund.
 Don’t make us do that, plan ahead and consider all who are attending.
 Like a rollercoaster height limit, there is a reason we do things this way.
 It is worth the wait, so please don’t think that your child or situation is the exception.

 All of our simulators are ADA compliant and our staff will help you use the elevator to reach our simulators on the lower floor.